Director Confidence Index – February 2023

 The proportion of directors forecasting improving conditions dropped to 34 percent this month from 45 percent the month prior—due in part to a climb in their rating of current conditions.

-“While inflation has somewhat declined in the last 4 months, the Fed is likely to continue with another 2-3 smaller rate increases to further lower inflation in the next 2 quarters,” says S. Ari Papoulias, outside director at United Guardian, Inc., a company in the consumer
+“While inflation has somewhat declined in the last 4 months, the Fed is likely to continue with another 2-3 smaller rate increases to further lower inflation in the next 2 quarters.
+Employment will remain resilient to bring us to a healthier state by early 2024.” -S. Ari Papoulias, Director, United Guardian, Inc.

 Emily Peterson Alva, board member at Anmeal and Alkermes, is also cautious about the future and the continued impact of inflation and high interest rates.
 “Inflation is a profoundly bigger issue than a transitory one,” she says, adding: “Rising interest rates impact profitability for corporations across sectors and will have a compounding effect.
 It also may dampen investment either organic into capex/ R&D, etc., or inorganic/external investments/M&A and other strategic initiatives outside the status quo for a given company.”